ntruchsess/tractusx/portal/README.md

 # Portal applications

-Portal applications for the Catena-X PoC.
+Portal applications for the Catena-X PoC, Speedboat.